lnxpy/hashnode/cl5wozgjs02g77gnvcb2n40ij.md

 #### 6.2.
 Infrastructures
   - Deployed on [PythonAnyWhere](https://pythonanywhere.com) ([Check out PasteMe Live!](https://pasteme.pythonanywhere.com))
   - Database is powered by [PlanetScale](https://planetscale.com)

+### Development
+Both the package and web service have tests that make the development process way easier with a lower risk of failure.
+Keep up with the README/CONTRIBUTING docs and make your way towards the contribution.

+[Check out PasteMe's readme](https://github.com/collove/pasteme#service-installation) document for a complete local installation guide.
+You can also connect your locally cloned PasteMe to a PlanetScale FREE database by following the guide as well.

 ### Thanks
 I'm truly glad about the partnership between Hashnode and PlanetScale that made this awesome [July's Hackathon](https://townhall.hashnode.com/planetscale-hackathon)!
 Thanks for your awesome services and support. 🌹